Even with the first day of spring just a scant 11 days behind us, some people’s thoughts have almost certainly turned to spring cleaning.

 Lead contaminated soil and pesticides can be tracked inside your home on the soles of your shoes and stay there for extended periods of time.

-One of the easiest things that you can do to go green is replacing your incandescent light bulbs with far more efficient compact flouresent (CFL) light bulbs.
+One of the easiest things that you can do to go green is replacing your incandescent light bulbs with far more efficient compact fluorescent light bulbs (CFLs).

 On average Americans currently spend 20% of their electricity budget on lighting, and it’s estimated that energy-efficient light bulbs can save you about $110 per year.

-However, if you do replace your light bulbs be careful fluorescent light bulbs often contain mercury [.pdf], a hazardous toxin.
+However, if you do replace your light bulbs be careful fluorescent light bulbs often contain mercury, a hazardous toxin.
 Don’t worry too much though, it’s not a big deal unless a bulb breaks.

-Finally, with the summer coming up check and make sure that your house’s cooling is working properly.
+Finally, with the summer coming, up check and make sure that your home’s cooling system is working properly.